Introduction

 Failing to follow these steps could result in waiving your rights to claim additional costs or time.

-However, the project owner refused the claim, arguing that the contractor should have anticipated groundwater issues.
+When notified about the issues, the project owner refused the claim, arguing that the contractor should have anticipated groundwater issues.
 A lawyer was engaged to review the contract, which contained a clause entitling the contractor to relief in case of “unforeseen physical conditions.”
-After submitting supporting evidence and site reports, the parties entered into negotiation and agreed to a revised payment and extended timeline.
+After submitting supporting evidence and site reports, the parties entered into negotiations and agreed to a revised payment and extended timeline.

 This example illustrates how contract wording, timely communication, and legal strategy determine outcomes when unexpected conditions appear on-site.